 Bird: If it’s a bird that’s nesting, she’s probably not trapped, she’s raising her babies.
 So, wait for them to fledge.
 After that, the parents will also abandon the nest.
 Clear out the nesting materials and install a chimney cap or wire cover to prevent future habitation.
 If it isn’t nesting season and the bird is trapped, do this: Close all the doors to the room, open windows (screens off), turn off lights and open the fireplace damper.
 Sometimes a bird finds its own way down the chimney into the room, but if it doesn’t, force it down with a broom handle, long cord or even a garden hose.
 Once in the room, it should be drawn to the bright, open window and fly out.
 If it doesn’t find its way out, try to trap it in a corner and grab it with your hands.
 Or, if you have a butterfly net, so much the better.
 Be gentle, birds are fragile.

 Squirrel: Lower a knotted rope down the chimney for it to climb and then leave until you believe it’s gone.
 If the rope trick doesn’t work, darken the room, close the doors to it, open the windows and then open the damper.
-You might want to try channeling the squirrel directly to a window, like cattle through a chute, by arranging furniture to create a path for him to follow to the nearest window.
-Also, put a box under the window.
-With luck, the squirrel will drop from the chimney, run along the “chute,” scramble up the box and out the window.
+You might want to try channeling the squirrel directly to a window, like cattle through a chute, by arranging furniture to create a path for it to follow to the nearest open window.
+Also, you can place a box below the window.
+With luck, the squirrel will drop from the chimney, run along the “chute,” jump onto the box and then out the window.
 To prevent ashes and soot from getting on the floor place a drop cloth or towels.
 Leave the room.
 If possible, go outdoors and, from a distance, watch the windows.
 It may take quite a while for the squirrel to come out of the chimney; it’s frightened.
 If it detects your presence it may scurry right back up above the damper, or worse, behind a piece of furniture.
 You definitely don’t want the squirrel staying in your room longer than necessary, it’ll start trying to chew its way out.

 Living under a porch, in a crawlspace